Learning-Augmented Robust Algorithmic Recourse: Omitted Details from Section

-We then provide figures that are identical to~Figure~\ref{fig:trade-off} but also contain error bars.
-Figures~\ref{fig:trade-off-rob-err}~and~\ref{fig:trade-off-con-err} replicates Figure~\ref{fig:trade-off} but also include error bars.
+This section provides additional details about the experiments regarding the trade-off between robustness and consistency.
+In particular, we replicate the performance of Algorithm~\ref{alg:l1-linf}, which is used to generate~Figure~\ref{fig:trade-off}, but also include error bars.
 These error bars are calculated for the robustness (Figure~\ref{fig:trade-off-rob-err}) and consistency costs (Figure~\ref{fig:trade-off-con-err}) when averaging is done over all the data points in the test set that require recourse as well as the folds.